AdamSkog/Datathon-DataMed/README.md

 ## About the Project
 Team DataMed's submission for the 2025 Datathon hosted by DubsTech at the University of Washington.
 We have chosen the prompt of **Health: Drug Overdose in USA** on the Machine Learning track.

+### Summary of the Project

+We focused on Health: Analyzing the New York State of Health as our prompt for the Datathon.
+We used the dataset provided by the prompt to analyze the data and build multimple machine learning models to:

+- Predict the following for a Specific Hospital and DRG Type for the next 1 year:
+  - Discharges
+  - Median Costs
+  - Median Charges
+- Predict the total expected discharges for each DRG Type for the State of New York
+- Predict the mean cost of a discharge using features like:
+  - Hospital
+  - APR DRG code
+  - Severity of illness
+  - Year
+  - Medical/Surgical classification.

+#### 1. `meancost.ipynb`
+**Mean Cost Prediction of Inpatient Discharges**
+This notebook predicts the *Mean Cost* of inpatient hospital discharges based on historical data.
+It uses features like Facility Name, APR DRG Code, Severity of Illness, and Medical/Surgical Description.
+Several machine learning models are trained, including Linear Regression, Decision Trees, Random Forests, and XGBoost, to identify trends and minimize discharge costs.
+The goal is to deliver actionable insights for hospital cost management.

+#### 2. `drg_discharge_pred.ipynb`
+**DRG Discharge Volume Prediction for New York State** This notebook forecasts the *total expected discharges* for each Diagnosis-Related Group (DRG) type across New York State.
+After cleaning and preparing the dataset, it applies machine learning models such as Random Forest, Prophet, XGBoost, and LightGBM.
+Model performance is evaluated using MAE and RMSE to select the best discharge prediction approach, supporting resource and capacity planning in healthcare settings.

+#### 3. `1yearpred.ipynb`
+**One-Year Forecast of Hospital Metrics**
+This notebook predicts three key metrics, *Discharges*, *Median Costs*, and *Median Charges*, for the next year for a specific hospital and DRG type.
+Time series models (ARIMA and Auto-ARIMA) are employed to understand historical trends and generate reliable forecasts.
+These insights assist hospitals in strategic planning, budgeting, and operational management.

 ### Built With
 [![Python][python-shield]][python-url]
 [![pandas-shield]][pandas-url]